joseferben/schablone/README.md

 - docker              Starts environment with Postgres and Redis using docker-compose, destroys current environment
 - data                Runs migrations, creates default user, groups and data
+- run                 Starts the development web server on localhost:8000
 - check               Runs linter and type checker
-- fix                 Formats all files and fixes imports
+- migrations          Creates migrations based on models.py change
 - migrate             Runs migrations
 - env                 Starts environment and seeds examples data, destroys current environment!
 - test                Runs all tests, requires a database
 - shell               Starts an interactive shell with all models imported
 - workers             Starts a cluster of worker processes
-- run                 Starts the development web server on localhost:8000
-- migrations          Creates migrations based on models.py change

 Here are some of less used commands: